Lorenzo23/Italy_Covid-19/README.md

 # Italy_Covid-19

 ## Introduction
-In this repository i've collected some analysis written with Python on Covid-19 data for Italy.
+In this repository I've collected some analysis written on Jupyter Notebook with Python about Covid-19 data for Italy.
 The structure of the repository is as follows:

 ```